mhmdjavad-cs/mhmdjavad-cs/README.md

 i'm a computer science studend from iran ,
-I would love to learn more and share my knowledge here, I also try to share the projects I am working on here, I would be very grateful if you could share your thoughts with me, and accompany me in the learning process. you can also find me at : telegram : @mhmdjavadcs
+I would love to learn more and share my knowledge here, I also try to share the projects I am working on here, I would be so grateful if you could share your thoughts with me, and accompany me in the learning process. you can also find me at : telegram : @mhmdjavadcs or email : mhmdjavad.safi@ut.ac.ir

 The main language I use :